The Navy made Harvey Milk resign for being gay. Now they're building a ship named after him.

 Milk's prediction became reality on Nov.
 27, 1978, when former Supervisor Dan White entered city hall through a basement window, killed Mayor George Moscone and shot Milk several times.
 Moscone had decided days earlier not to reappoint White to the legislative body.

 Dianne Feinstein, then a supervisor and now a Democratic senator from California, found Milk's body and told people who gathered at city hall that Moscone and Milk, then 48, had been killed.
-White pleaded "diminished capacity" at trial because he had fallen into a depression and, among other things, eaten a lot of sugar-heavy food before the killings.
+White pleaded "diminished capacity" at trial because he had eaten a lot of sugar-heavy food before the killings.

 Using that so-called "Twinkie defense," a jury found White guilty of voluntary manslaughter, instead of murder.
 Riots and candlelight vigils took place to express outrage at the verdict.
 White served five years in prison and later killed himself.